 ASI’s producer-driven structure includes a Board of Directors and Executive Board plus councils and committees that are tasked with developing and executing policies on issues affecting the sheep industry.

-Susan Shultz, President
+Susan Shultz, Past President

 With her husband, Bill, and son, Joe, Shultz operates Bunker Hill Farm, a fourth-generation diversified family farm in Ohio.
 They breed black-faced (Suffolk) terminal sires primarily for the western range commercial industry and are committed to genetic improvement through the use of objective measurements and the National Sheep Improvement Program.
 Performance criteria are centered on multiple weighings for growth and the use of ultrasounds for loin eye and fat determination.
 The Shultz’s were the 2004 winners of the ASI Environmental Stewardship Award.